 indicated by the

-0 in the Digest column.
+X in the Digest column.

-To distribute a fair share of the digest work to the new node you can use the Cluster UI and follow these steps:
+To distribute a fair share of the digest work to the new node, you can use the Cluster UI and follow these steps

 This will change the Digest Rules (seen on the right of the screen) to include the new node.

-To use node for archiving of new events follow these steps:
+To use node for archiving of new events follow these steps

 This changes the Storage Rules (seen on the right of the screen) to include the node.
-What this means is that part new incoming data (not existing data) will be stored on the node.
+What this means is that part of the new incoming data (not existing data) will be stored on the node.

 Just like with Digest Rules, Storage Rules are an advanced topic, and you don’t need to fully understand them when getting started.
-In a nutshell Storage Rules define where data is stored and in how many replicas.
+Storage Rules define where data is stored and in how many replicas.
 You can read a more detailed description of Storage Rules and Replication in the storage rules documentation.

-To move a fraction of the total data stored in the cluster to the node, the fraction shown in the Storage column follow these steps:
+To move a fraction of the total data stored in the cluster to the node, the fraction shown in the Storage column, follow these steps:

-You will see that the “Traffic” column of the node list will indicate that data is being moved to the node.
+You will see that the Traffic column of the node list will indicate that data is being moved to the node.